Rupert Pick

 Yet, as a creative agency working with the world’s biggest brands, virtually every brief we get is focused on Gen Z or Gen Alpha.

-I can imagine some people deriding VB for being piggybacked out of her 50th birthday sneering: “Oh she should just act her age.”
-But I’m with her on this one; good for her defying ageist stereotypes and having some fun.
-Because I’m also approaching the big five-oh and I am certainly not planning to play ball.
+I can imagine some people deriding VB for being piggybacked out of her 50th birthday, sneering, “Oh, she should just act her age.”
+But I’m with her on this one; it's good for her to defy ageist stereotypes and have some fun.
+I’m also approaching the big five, and I am certainly not planning to play ball.

 While I am still able to record a respectable Parkrun, I have become increasingly conscious that I no longer see myself “represented” in comms by the brands I covet.